certik/hermes2d/doc/src/tutorial.rst

 \verb"Space::set_uniform_order()".
 It is important to note that element degrees are stored in the {\tt Space}, not in the {\tt Mesh}.
 The reason is that you can have multiple different spaces with different element degrees over the same mesh.
-In Hermes2D the mesh only stores geometrical information.
+In Hermes the mesh only stores geometrical information.

 \begin{lstlisting}
  // assign element orders and initialize the space